Nufeen/suspicious-sierra/README.md

 ## `ckkeyrolld`

+_Looks like for now nobody is sure what it is:_

--- ckkeyrolld is the system daemon that rolls and verifies encryption metadata -- No clue about what these metadata really are and why they need to be shared with Apple -- ckkeyrolld.plist is related to iCloud encryption I believe.
+ckkeyrolld is the system daemon that rolls and verifies encryption metadata

+No clue about what these metadata really are and why they need to be shared with Apple

+ckkeyrolld.plist is related to iCloud encryption I believe.

 https://www.reddit.com/r/MacOS/comments/7au0tv/what_is_ckkeyrolld/
 https://twitter.com/icleus/status/943087366436282370